adrikachowdhury/Semantic-Similarity-Explorer/README.md

 4. Open the local URL in your browser to interact with the app.

-5. Optional- If you want to test this out on a notebook like the Google Colab, then try with `colab-version.ipynb`
+5. Optional- If you want to test this out on a notebook like the Google Colab, then try with `colab-version.ipynb`.
+N.B.- this notebook only contains the core analysis of the given documents (no user query input is present)

-##🔍 Usage
+## 🔍 Usage

 - View the list of documents given (you can modify them on your own)
 - See vocabulary and document vectors